decred/dcrpool/README.md

 In mining pool mode the ideal wallet setup is to have two wallet accounts, the pool account and the fee account, for the mining pool.
-This account structure separates revenue earned from pool operations from mining rewards gotten on behalf of participating clients.
+This account structure separates revenue earned from pool operations from mining rewards received on behalf of participating clients.
 The pool account's purpose is to receive mining rewards of the pool.
 The addresses generated from it should be the mining addresses (`--miningaddr`) set for the mining node.
 It is important to set